-As the statuettes line up like a golden terracotta army preparing to wage war on the soul of cinema it can only mean on thing: the Academy Awards; the annual celebration of sycophancy and mutual endorsement that is awards season, where directors angling for silverware cynically release films that fit a very narrow definition of good in the month prior to the ceremony.
+As the statuettes line up like a golden terracotta army preparing to wage war on the soul of cinema it can only mean on thing: the Academy Awards; the annual celebration of sycophancy and mutual endorsement that is awards season, where producers angling for silverware cynically release films that fit a very narrow definition of good in the month prior to the ceremony.

 I don’t know what’s worse about the Oscars, the fact that it’s the film equivalent of giving an OBE to a millionaire footballer or the fact it signifies the beginning of a season of cinema with about as much creativity as Shia LaBeouf, as all the films that never have any hope of winning anything are released well outside the reach of the Academy’s goldfish memory.
 I can only assume the members of the Academy don’t watch films most of the year round, then late December remember that the awards are looming and quickly rush to the cinemas.